Adaobi-Chuks/hotel-management-api/README.md

 # HOTEL API

 # Overview
-An API for managing hotel operations.
-It provides services for managing users, rooms and room types.
-The API has three main components: Users, Room and Room Type.
+This API is designed to manage hotel operations by providing services for managing users, rooms, and room types.

-## User
-The User component represents a type of user available in a hotel.
-A User has the following properties:

-- fullName: The fullname of the user
-- email: A unique email
-- password: String of 8 minimun character
-- age
-- nationality
-- role: Represents either an admin or a guest

-## Room Type
-The Room Type component represents a type of room available in a hotel.
-A Room Type has the following properties:

-- name: A unique name for the room type.

-## Room
-The Room component represents a single room in a hotel.
-A Room has the following properties:

-- name: A unique name for the room.
-- roomType: The type of room, represented as an -ObjectId that refers to a Room Type.
-- price: The price of the room.
-- floor: The floor of the room.
-- capacity: The maximum capacity of the room.
-- amenities: An array of strings representing the amenities available in the room.
-- booked: A boolean indicating whether the room is currently booked or not.
+## The API has three main components:

+- Users: Allows for creating, updating, getting a user, getting all users, loging in a user, logging out a user and deleting users who can access the API.
+- Rooms: Allows for creating, updating, getting a room, filtering all rooms and deleting rooms in the hotel.
+- Room Types: Allows for creating, getting a room type, getting all room types, and deleting different types of rooms available in the hotel.

 # How To Use
 - Clone the repo
 - cd into the directory such that you are in `hotel api`.
-- Create a project on mongodb and copy your DATABASE_URI
+- Create a new MongoDB database and copy your DATABASE_URI
 - Create a .env file at the root of the folder and include your DATABASE_URI and a secret_key to generate tokens in the file in the format below
 ```
 DATABASE_URI = {The DATABASE_URI you created}